Greg Glassman – Hillsdale Apr 2023

 And it’s not even recognized by statistics or mathematicians, that’s null hypothesis significance testing.
 It’s an aberration of the social sciences in academia and unfortunately medicine.
 But what we’re doing is we’re trading five philosophers and three statisticians for four physicists, two mathematicians, the father of, of information theory and one philosopher.

 The good guys list again is Bayes, Laplace, Polya, Jeffreys, Cox, Shannon Jaynes, and Stove.
-And in that group, what we have is a probability The abstract, formal structure of argument as characterized … More that is the, is the fabric, the structure of the logic of science.
+And in that group, what we have is a probability logic that is the, is the fabric, the structure of the logic of science.
 And I believe that we can teach this to children to seventh, eighth, and ninth graders to enormous benefit.
 The idea of teaching, I think teaching the trivia of science.

 You know, look, look at what a survey course in science looks like, right?
 We spend a, you might spend a week on a periodic chart, and then you go to the, we go to the solar system.
 We might take some styrofoam balls and spray paint ’em and put ’em on coat hangers and build them to scale, right?
 And then you get into biology and we’ll do a week of photosynthesis and a few days of respiration and compare the plant and animal kingdom and move on.